 Pasta with Greens

-- 3 tbsp shallot or mild onion minced
+- 3 tablespoon shallot or mild onion minced

 - 4 cloves garlic minced